 leads west at the junction of the White Arrow and Royce Trail about 100

 picnic grove 100 feet beyond the Halfway House Site.
-The Monte Rosa Trail crosses Fassett Brook; a vernal stream, then up a steep
+The Monte Rosa Trail crosses Fassett Brook; a vernal stream, passes the Fairy Spring Trail junction, then up a steep

 section climbing from a hardwood to a spruce forest then levels out for a short stretch.
 The Monte Rosa Trail crosses Fairy Brook another vernal stream.
 The trail then climbs up another step up the ridge passing Sweetwater spring, a stagnant water hole on left then ascends up to the Fairy Spring